pdubslax/pdubslax.github.io/about.md

 Welcome to the blog!
 Here, you may find ramblings on a number of topics including cycling/triathlon, technology, music production, philosophy, sports, and more.
 I created this space to have an outlet to exchange thoughts, conversation, and learnings with the world and to encourage myself to continue creating.

-Professionally, I'm a software engineer working in the trucking industry.
+Professionally, I'm a software engineer working in the trucking industry and am always down to talk technology, and how it can be leveraged to improve logistic paradigms.
 I find my greatest strengths to be at the boundary of product and engineering and enjoy immersing myself in new problem spaces.

 Learn more about my most recent work at [Samsara](https://www.samsara.com/fleet/equipment-tracking) or [Pocket Gems](https://pocketgems.com/episode/) in my [resume]({{ site.baseurl }}/resume.pdf).